timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 true again and again.

 I always recommend choosing a solution that:
-- Has been around for a while for a while
+- Has been around for a while
 - That is open-source
 - That has been battle-tested in the real world
 - That has had public security audits by multiple parties